bhopkinsnc/ccoe-training-ansible/labs/0.hello_ansible/README.md

 [root@ansibleserver playbooks]# exit
 ```

-What next learn about connecting to an external client
+What's next learn about connecting to an external client

 * [hello_client](../1.hello_client/README.md)

+or

-or go back to hello world home where it all began
+Go back to hello world home where it all began

 * [hello_world](/)